 Psalm 23 is not just talking about David and his relationship with God, it speaks deeply about our personal relationship with God.
 It is a Psalm that speaks about seasons in our life’s journey and what matters in those seasons.
 Psalm 23 is so important to us today because it will speak to you in the good and bad times.

-Here are some reasons why this Psalm is so important.
+Here are some reasons why Psalm 23 is so important.

 Building Intimacy with God

 Without a personal and deep-rooted relationship with God, you cannot know and understand his ways.
-David through Psalm 23 talks about his personal relationship with God using the metaphor of a shepherd and his sheep.
+David through this 23rd Psalm talks about his personal relationship with God using the metaphor of a shepherd and his sheep.
 Throughout the chapter, he addresses God by name.

 He knew God as a provider hence he could confidently declare – I will not lack.
 God wants an intimate relationship with his children.
 And knowing him can only come when you spend time with him in prayer, worship, and through his word.

 Trusting God in the Good and Bad Times

 Our faith in God must not be only when the times are good.
 The meaning of Psalm 23 starts with a beautiful picture of joy, peace, rest, and abundance.
 The writer uses words like green pastures, still waters and I shall not want.